 - Internet control – you can remotely cut off their internet connection at any time.

 - GPS tracking – see where your child is at any time.
 Also, you can set up alerts for specific areas you don’t want him to be in.

 - Phone status – see the battery status of your child’s phone or tablet.

 Why not use antiviruses?
 The answer is simple.
 They are not free.
-Yes, the abilities they grant, include everything you need to be sure your child is safe.
+Yes, the abilities they grant include everything you need to be sure your child is safe.
 But there is a free option as well.

-Before going further, antiviruses with parental control worth their price.
+Before going further, antiviruses with parental control are worth their price.
 And you don’t have to ruin the phone or tablet with rooting.
 Everything is simple and extremely reliable.
 Also, these apps allow you to manage parental control via the Internet wherever you are and have constant contact with your child.
 Whatever device you use.
-Just signing with your Facebook or Google account and setting it up will be enough.
+Just signing in with your Facebook or Google account and setting it up will be enough.

 Another good thing – in such a way, your protection will be completely immune to any hacks.
 The parental control app requires a password to access and change any settings.
 A child cannot install a VPN app without your permission, and it covers all the Internet connections for all web browsers.